21st Annual International — American Society of Botanical Artists and Wave Hill

 The jurors were Ken Druse, garden lecturer, author, and photographer; Karen Kluglein, botanical artist; and Eileen Jeng Lynch, Curator of Visual Arts, Wave Hill.

 An illustrated catalogue that includes all of the works, as well as an essay by Ken Druse, is available in The Shop.
-The artworks in the exhibition are also available through The Shop.
+The original artworks on view are also for sale during the exhibition.
+All works are framed and available for pick up or delivery after December 4, 2018.
+For more information, download the illustrated pricelist.

 Mitsuko Schultz, Hibiscus, Hibiscus rosa-sinensis, 2018, watercolor on paper, 13 ½ x 15 1/5 inches.
 Courtesy of the artist.